-Make a list that includes:
+Make a list of:

-- Detailed descriptions of your symptoms and when they began
+- Your symptoms and when they began

-- All medications and dietary supplements you take, including doses
+- All medications, vitamins and other supplements you take, including doses

-- Questions to ask the doctor
+- Questions to ask your doctor

 - What is the most likely cause of my symptoms?

-- What are other possible causes?
+- Are there other possible causes?

 - What tests will I need?

-- What treatment approach do you recommend?
+- What treatment do you recommend?

 - Will I need to limit my activities?

-- Do you have brochures or other printed material I can take?
+- Are there brochures or other printed material I can have?
 What websites do you recommend?

 What to expect from your doctor

-Your doctor may also ask you questions, such as:
+Your doctor is likely to ask you questions, such as:

-- What treatments have you tried?
+- What treatments have you tried at home?